akira-nair/multiomic-model-tcga/README.md

 4. [Modeling](#modeling)
 ---
 ### Downloading a dataset
 The dataset used in this study is from [TCGA's LUAD Project](https://portal.gdc.cancer.gov/projects/TCGA-LUAD).
 This dataset was chosen for its relatively high number of available clinical cases for analysis (~585).
-It also shares the same modalities used in *Sun et. al*: **Copy Number Variation, Epigenomic, Clinical, Transcriptomic, and Imaging**.
+It also shares the same modalities used in *Sun et. al*: **Copy Number Variation, Epigenetic, Clinical, Transcriptomic, and Imaging**.
+See [here](#information-about-modalities) for descriptions of the modalities.
 These five modalities will be used for this project's analysis.
 Any dataset from TCGA on the GDC data portal can be downloaded and used for a similar type of analysis.
 To download a dataset with these five modalities, please follow these steps.
 1. Navigate to the [GDC data portal](https://portal.gdc.cancer.gov/repository) and select the 'Repository' tab at the top.
 2. Select a project.
 ![Image](docs/images/download_data_1.png)
 3. On the left-hand menu, under the cases tab, make sure to select a specific disease for the study if multiple are present.
 Under the files tab, under data type, select "Slide Image," "Copy Number Segment," "Methylation Beta Value," and "Gene Expression Quantification."
-These correspond to the imaging, CNV, epigenomic, and transcriptomic modalities respectively.
+These correspond to the imaging, CNV, epigenetic, and transcriptomic modalities respectively.
 <p text-align="center">
   <img src="docs/images/download_data_2.png" width="200" height="450"/>
   <img src="docs/images/download_data_3.png" width="200" height="450" />